zulip/zulip.github.io/gsoc-ideas.md

 And keep your eye on [the GSoC timeline](https://developers.google.com/open-source/gsoc/timeline).
-The student application deadline is 3 April 2017.
+The student application deadline is March 27, 2018.

 ## About us

-[Zulip](https://www.zulip.org) is a powerful, open source group chat application.
+[Zulip](https://www.zulip.org) is a powerful, open source team chat application.
 The core web app is written in Python and uses the Django framework.
 We also make a cross-platform mobile app, an Android app, a cross-platform desktop app, and many service integrations, all open